ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 - Run the pipeline again.
 {: tsResolve}

-## Why does my pipeline fail to start on managed workers when executed from a trial account ?
+## Why does my pipeline fail to start on managed workers when executed from a trial account?
 {: #troubleshoot-trial-account}
 {: troubleshoot}